First Time Flying: Tips & What to Expect

 The best idea is to check in online at home.
 There are airlines that charge you for checking in at the airport!
 If you can, print or at least save the ticket somewhere besides the app – just for safety.

-#3 Get travel insurance that includes flight coverage
+Get travel insurance

-And check it a reasonable time before your flight, not the night before.
+And check it before your flight, not the night before.
 If the validity is running out or there might not be a place for a visa stamp, make sure to get a new ID.
 And be aware that some countries require at least 6 months’ validity after the END of your trip.

-#5 If possible, join a loyalty program
+Join a loyalty program

 Many airlines have their individual programs, but some alliances have common, such as Star Alliance.

-A few airport tips for first-time flyers
+At the airport: tips for first-time flyers

-#1 Follow the signs
+Follow the signs

 Usually, the airports are well-marked and the signs are in multiple languages.
-It’s not hard to navigate.

 If you don’t have checked-in luggage and have your boarding pass already, head straight for the security.